uvarc/rc-learning/content/courses/python-introduction/pandas_readwrite.md

 my_data=pd.read_hdf("weather.hdf")
 ```

-Pandas dataframes are strictly two-dimensional objexts.
+Pandas dataframes are strictly two-dimensional objects.
 The [Xarray](https://docs.xarray.dev/en/stable/) package provides an extension of the Pandas dataframe to more than two dimensions.
 Since Pandas 0.20, Xarray is the recommended package to manage higher-dimensional data, replacing the Pandas `Panel` data structure.

 Xarray can read NetCDF files directly if the [netCDF4-Python](https://github.com/Unidata/netcdf4-python) is installed.
 It can also read HDF5 files via [h5netcdf](https://github.com/h5netcdf/h5netcdf).